gitguige/openpilot0.8.9/README.md

 2. extract phonelibs.zip to replace ./phonelibs/

+3. install dependencies to run the simulation without docker following instrucitons in *REAME_install_op-denpendency.md* (skip this step with docker setups)

-3. activate the virtual environment
+4. activate the virtual environment

-4. scons -c && scons -j$(nproc)
+5. scons -c && scons -j$(nproc)

 ## steps to run the simulation with CARLA